frefolli/cloud-assignment-docker/consegna.md

 ### Docs

 We set up three different jobs to achieve this stage.
 First of all we need to build the rest of documentation that wasn't already built: Javadoc for Backend and JSDoc for Frontend.
-When these two jobs end we collect their artifacts and some more which were produced within `backend-pmd` and`backend-integration-test` jobs:
+When these two jobs end we collect their artifacts and some more which were produced within `backend-pmd`, `backend-integration-test` and `frontend-integration-test` jobs:
 - PMD report
 - Backend coverage report
+- Frontend coverage report

 The `public` directory of the GitLab Pages is templated by our skel `docs-site`, all resources are moved inside of it and the artifact is uploaded.
 GitLab automatically load this artifact to GitLab Pages.